Xuehua Xiang, PhD

 Building & Room:

 Strauss, Susan.
 Feiz, Parastou, & Xiang, Xuehua.
 (2018).
-Grammar, Meaning, and Concepts: A Discourse-Based Approach to English Grammar of English.
+Grammar, Meaning, and Concepts: A Discourse-Based Approach to English Grammar.
 Routledge.
+Link

-Xiang, Xuehua. (accepted, expected 2019).
+Xiang, Xuehua.
+(2019).
 A Comparative Study of the Restrictive Markings of Mandarin Jiù, Cái, and Zhǐ.
 In Columbia School Linguistics in the 21 Century, edited by N. Stern, R. Otheguy, W. Reid, & J. Ruggle.
+John Benjamins.

 Xiang, Xuehua.
 (2019).
 Personal Pronouns in Chinese Discourse.
 In Chris Shei (Ed.)
 The Routledge Handbook of Chinese Discourse Analysis.
 Taylor and Francis.